-On July 11, 2016, Commercial Aircraft announced that its CS300 aircraft was awarded type certification by TC and, on October 7, 2016, by the EASA.
+On July 11, 2016, Commercial Aircraft announced that the CS300 aircraft was awarded type certification by Transport Canada (TC) and, on October 7, 2016, by the European Aviation Safety Agency (EASA).
 On November 23, 2016, Commercial Aircraft announced that TC and the EASA had awarded the CS100 and CS300 airliners the same type rating.
-On December 14, 2016, Commercial Aircraft announced that its CS300 airliner was awarded its type validation by the U.S. FAA.
+On December 14, 2016, Commercial Aircraft announced that the CS300 airliner was awarded its type validation by the U.S. Federal Aviation Administration (FAA).